Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Diamonds are graded for color using the GIA scale, which runs from D (the best color grade, for clear, colorless diamonds) to Z (heavily tinted diamonds with yellow or brown color).
 The more colorless the diamond, the better the grade and the higher its value.

 Our guide to diamond color goes into the color grading system in more detail, as well as how a diamond’s color can affect its appearance.

 Diamond prices can increase by a significant amount with each color grade, often without a very large difference in appearance between one diamond and another.

-For example, this 1.55 carat diamond has a D color grade and costs $14,124.
+For example, this 1.55 carat diamond from Blue Nile has a D color grade and costs $14,124.
 There’s no doubt that it’s a gorgeous, colorless diamond.
-But place it beside this 1.51 carat, G color diamond and it’s difficult to see any difference, especially when they’re viewed without magnification
+But place it beside this 1.51 carat, G color diamond from Blue Nile and it’s difficult to see any difference, especially when they’re viewed without magnification

 Meanwhile, the G color diamond is priced at $11,361 — almost $3,000 more than the D color diamond.